mhaulrich/vectordb/README.md

 ```

 #### Get all points with a specific asset:
 Get the ids and full list of assets of all points in a database that are associated with a specific asset.
-Below, all points with asset 'myAsset' from table `test` are retrieved:
+Below, all points with asset `myAsset` from table `test` are retrieved:
 ```
 curl localhost:5000/databases/test/assets/myAsset/
 ```